 From this time dates his first self-portrait as a pale, greenish Bacchus, the so-called Bacchino malato.
 After eight months with Cesari, he found a well-connected patron, Monsignor Petrignani, a high-ranking Vatican official, and moved into his palace.
 For Petrignani he painted the Fortune Teller (Louvre) and the recently rediscovered Cardsharps (Kimbell, Fort Worth), two multi-figured genre paintings, each a witty deception perhaps illustrating misadventures of the prodigal son.
 The Cardsharps caught the eye of Cardinal Del Monte, the Medici representative in Rome, who purchased it and in 1595 took Caravaggio into his palazzo near Piazza Navona.

-The cardinal’s sophisticated, rarified, precious milieu is reflected in such works as the Met’s Concert (95-96) and Hermitage’s LutePlayer (95-96)--both featuring music and androgyny (the lutenist was mistaken for girl by Bellori), replete with symbolism beneath the erotic surface.
-(Platonic?
-Or salacious?)
-The subsequent Bacchus (Uffizi, 1596-97), with his ungodlike red cheeks and hands, dirty fingernails, and decaying fruit, and the Boy Bitten by a Lizard (London, 1596-97) have provoked various, complex overt homoerotic to moralizing genre: with symbolic cherries and flowers of love (“no rose without thorns”), note carafe reflecting the artist’s studio window.
+The cardinal’s sophisticated, rarified, precious milieu is reflected in such works as the Met’s Concert (95-96) and Hermitage’s LutePlayer (95-96)--both featuring music and androgyny (the lutenist was mistaken for girl by Bellori), replete with symbolism beneath the sensual surface.
+The subsequent Bacchus (Uffizi, 1596-97), with his ungodlike red cheeks and hands, dirty fingernails, and decaying fruit, and the Boy Bitten by a Lizard (London, 1596-97) have provoked various, complex interpetations, from homoerotic to moralizing genre with symbolic cherries and flowers of love (“no rose without thorns”): note the carafe reflecting the artist’s studio window.

 From the same time date his earliest known religious works: The Ecstasy of St. Francis (Hartford, 1596), Del Monte's patron saint (note supporting angel recruited from Met musicians), natural (sunrise, campfire) vs supernatural light.
 An original interpretation of the Stigmatization (no seraph in the sky): now an internal, private first example of a major Caravaggio theme that still resonates eighty years later in the late Bernini.
 His Penitent Magdalene (1596-97, Doria Pamphilj), could easily be mistaken for a contemporary genre scene but for the jar of ointment and pearls, added by painting out a corner of her brocaded dress.